danielmarschall/filter_foundry/Filter Factory Compatibility.md

 **The Filter Factory manual writes:**

-0 corresponds to the 3 o'clock position
+- 0 corresponds to the 3 o'clock position,
-256 to the 6 o'clock position,
+- 256 to the 6 o'clock position,
-512 to the 9 o'clock position,
+- 512 to the 9 o'clock position,
-768 to the 12 o'clock position,
+- 768 to the 12 o'clock position,
-and 1024 to the full rotation back to the 3 o'clock position
+- and 1024 to the full rotation back to the 3 o'clock position.

-But this does not match the Windows implementation of Filter Factory (maybe it is true to the Mac implementation?)
+But this does neither match the Windows implementation of Filter Factory nor its Mac OS implementation!

-**In the original Windows implementation we can observe:**
+**In the original Windows & Mac OS Filter Factory implementations we can observe:**

-d=-512 is at 9 o'clock position
+- d=-512 is at 9 o'clock position
-d=-256 is at 12 o'clock position
+- d=-256 is at 12 o'clock position
-d=0 is at 3 o'clock position
+- d=0 is at 3 o'clock position
-d=256 is at 6 o'clock position
+- d=256 is at 6 o'clock position
-d=512 is the full rotation back to 3 o'clock position
+- d=512 is the full rotation back to 3 o'clock position

-Therefore, `dmin` has been changed from 0 to -512, and `D`, `dmax` has been changed from 1024 to 512.
+Therefore, `dmin` has been changed from 0 to -512, and `dmax` have been changed from 1024 to 512.
+It is questionable if `D` was meant to be a synonym of `dmax`, or if `D` was meant to be `D := dmax - dmin`.
+We have chosen the latter, so it stayed 1024.

 get(i) (Testcase getput.afs)